The Missouri Breaks on NATIONAL GEOGRAPHIC TRAVELER'S "BEST TRIPS 2013"!

 Missouri Breaks utilizes an inboard jet boat and specializes in river cruises, tours and day trips in the Upper Missouri River Breaks National Monument and downstream thru the C.M.
 Russell game range.
 We also offer spectacular land tours through the remote country of the Breaks and its surrounds.

 Essentially you charter the boat and we tailor the trip to you.
 Upstream or down (depending on the season and area) the cruise becomes your voyage of discovery!

 View a youtube video of the White Cliffs! click here Trip thru the White Cliffs In 2009 Ulli and Elke Schmotz, a German couple, crossed America sightseeing and researching Karl Bodmer's 1833 trip up the Missouri with Prince Maximillian of Wied.
 Bodmer was a young Swiss illustrator along on the trip.
 The majority of Bodmer's work is at the Joslyn Art Museum in Omaha, Nebraska, and is regarded as some of the most painstakingly accurate imagery of Native Americans and the American frontier.
 Ulli and Elke are working on a modern book on Bodmer and filmed this youtube video on our trip.
 You will see some of Bodmer's images of the White Cliffs in the video interspersed with the results of their considerable contemporary film talents.

 Lewis flax is a native.
 As you might expect the name is derived from Meriwether Lewis.
 The flowers open in the morning, and petals drop by late afternoon.
 They are replaced the next morning by new blossoms.
-In late June they grow openly on the range and especially along the roadsides between Ft.
+In early June they grow openly on the range and especially along the roadsides between Ft.
 Benton and Coal Banks Landing, the put in point for the White Cliffs river trips.
 Seeds may be gathered by hand from the plants in midsummer.